Here is your complete DIY travel guide to the tourist spots in Samar province!

 3. Lulugayan Falls and Rapids

 Dubbed as the Mini-Niagara Falls of the Philippines, Lulugayan Falls is one of the most iconic tourist spots in Samar.
 It resembles a huge curtain cascading over a window.
 Dense rainforests also surround the waterfall.
-Its crystal-clear waters carved deep pockets of pool where you can have a rejuvenating swim.
+Its crystal-clear waters carved deep pockets of the pool where you can have a rejuvenating swim.
 Try climbing on one of the rocks and jump to the deepest part of the pool.
 Make sure you know how to swim though.
-Meanwhile, there are cottages where you can have picnic and cook your meals.
+Meanwhile, there are cottages where you can have a picnic and cook your meals.

 - Location/Jump-off: Brgy Literon, Calbiga

 - Trekking Time: 30 minutes – 1 hour

 4. Malajoc Beach